 What is IELTS?

-The International English language Testing System or IELTS is a globally accepted standardized examination which officially allows entry for non native English speakers to any English speaking Country either for Higher Studies or for work.
+The International English language Testing System or IELTS is a globally accepted standardized examination that officially allows entry for non-native English speakers to any English-speaking Country either for Higher Studies or for work.
 More than 3.5 million people sit for the test every year.
-IELTS is conducted in over 1600 test centres across 140 countries.
-It is accepted by more than 9000 Educational Institutions, Corporations and Immigration Offices.
-This exam tests your proficiency in the basics of English Language in terms of Listening, Reading, Writing and Speaking.
+IELTS is conducted in over 1600 test centers across 140 countries.
+It is accepted by more than 9000 Educational Institutions, Corporations, and Immigration Offices.
+This exam tests your proficiency in the basics of the English Language in terms of Listening, Reading, Writing, and Speaking.

 Study with a Professional Test Prep Institution

-Enroll in a private test prep institution or coaching centre which has a good track record and qualified instructors.
-This will help you in availing a structured plan for your syllabus.
-Moreover, a professional instructor may provide you with IELTS skill development, proper guidance and constructive feedback.
+Enroll in a private test prep institution or coaching center which has a good track record and qualified instructors.
+This will help you in availing of a structured plan for your syllabus.
+Moreover, a professional instructor may provide you with IELTS skill development, proper guidance, and constructive feedback.
 This will give you a clear picture of your progress and development.

 Choose the Right Type of Test

 a) IELTS Academic Test: IELTS Academic test is taken by the ones who are planning to study abroad.
 So, if you are someone who is looking forward to pursuing a bachelor’s, master and beyond, then the IELTS Academic test is just for you.
 Furthermore, this test certificate evaluates your English language skills and opens doors to many universities across many countries.

 b) IELTS General Test: If you are looking forward to working or settling in an English-speaking country, then the IELTS General test is just for you.
 The test certificate can be used to gain work permits in countries like Canada, New Zealand, and the US.